omeka/omeka-s-enduser/docs/content/items.md

 URI fields link to an external website or online resource.
 Every URI value has the link itself, and an optional textual Label to replace the URI with something human-readable.
 For example, you may wish to enter in a Creator as a URI to a controlled vocabulary of artists or authors, and then include the creator's name in plain text as the Label.
 Omeka will not automatically pull information from the URI.

-### Value annotation
+#### Value annotation

-When you input a value for a property associated for a resource, you are making a statement about that resource.
+When you input a value for a property associated with a resource, you are making a statement about that resource.
 If you choose, Omeka allows you to make statements about that statement.
 We call this value annotation.
 The advantage of value annotation is that you can choose to make ambiguous facts more concrete by annotating things like:

 - Provenance: Where is this fact from?
 - Time: When did this fact occur?